 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sauce like this combined with whole-grain pasta is a perfect meal for phase two or three of the South Beach diet.
-For a lower-carb meal, eat the no-cook sauce over Zucchini Noodles.
-Tomatoes do have carbs, so this can’t ever be Keto or extremely low in carbs.
+No-Cook pasta sauce like this combined with whole-grain pasta is a perfect meal for phase two or three of the original South Beach diet.
+For a low-carb diets you can eat the no-cook sauce over Zucchini Noodles.
+If you skip the optional Parmesan Cheese, this recipe is dairy-free and vegan.

 Find More Recipes Like This One:

 Use Sauces to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.